-- Member Deductible:

-- Non-participating providers.....\$4,000 - Family Deductible:
+- Member Deductibles: - Participating providers, participating pharmacies and other health care providers\$3,600 - Non-participating providers and non-participating pharmacies......\$7,200 - Family Deductible:

-- Non-participating providers......\$8,000 - For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
+- For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from all family members.

-Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below:
+Exception: In certain circumstances, the Calendar Year Deductibles may not apply, as described below: